cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 ---

-Make sure can answer the following questions about your interior remodel and new additions.

 * Are you moving any interior walls?
 * Are you adding to or removing any square footage from your home?
 * Does your property have any [trees larger than 19 inches in diameter](/residential-toolkit/building-near-a-tree/)?